Right click on each of these:

 need a different constructor method for the class that accepts parameters for all

 five of the properties the class now contains.
-In the Book
+In the Book class,

 delete the current constructor method, then use "Source | Insert Code" to insert a